mzaasya/atm/README.md

 This project is made using PHP Framework Laravel for author job interview test.
 Mini ATM is simple project of how ATM (Auto Teller Machine) works.
-This project used laravel sail to implement docker.

 ## How to Use This on Your Local